cs544-wisc/f23/p6/README.md

 * configure queries to tradeoff read/write availability
 * refresh a stale cache

 Before starting, please review the [general project directions](../projects.md).
+**Important: Please don't remove any comments in the starting code as the autograder uses that to determine which cells to run and check.**

 ## Corrections/Clarifications